ethereum-optimism/community-hub/src/docs/developers/bedrock-temp/infra.md

 ::: warning This guide is for bedrock
 This guide is for the *bedrock* upgrade, which is coming in the second half of 2022.
-Do not attempt to use it prior to that upgrade.
+Do not attempt to use this in production prior to that upgrade.
+Keep an eye on these docs or [our official Twitter](https://twitter.com/OPLabsPBC) for announcements on [the Bedrock testnet](#testnets).
 :::

 This document provides an overview of how the Bedrock upgrade will impact infrastructure providers.